Hugo von Heidenstam

 August Werner Hugo von Heidenstam (29 April 1884 – 27 July 1966) was a Swedish diplomat and engineer.
 In 1910 von Heidenstam was appointed chief engineer of the Shanghai Commission for Port and River and worked there until 1926.
 Meanwhile, he was a member of several Chinese flood control commissions, and also worked as a consulting engineer.
 He returned to Stockholm in 1930 and was a partner of the Swedish Hydraulic Engineering Company (AB Vattenbyggnadsbyrån) from 1930 to 1936 and director of Svenska entreprenad AB from 1933 to 1936.
 During the period 1936-1942 he was the Swedish envoy in Tehran and Baghdad.
 He has in several publications dealt with Chinese engineering issues.

 Early life

-von Heidenstam was born on 29 April 1884 in Karlskrona, Sweden, the son of major Adolf von Heidenstam and his wife countess Hedda (née Cronstedt).
-He passed mogenhetsexamen in 1901 and after graduating from the Royal Institute of Technology in 1905, he became a reserve officer at the Fortification (Fortifikationen) the same year.
+von Heidenstam was born on 29 April 1884 in Karlskrona, Sweden, the son of Major Adolf von Heidenstam and his wife countess Hedda (née Cronstedt).
+He passed the mogenhetsexamen in 1901 and enrolled at the Royal Institute of Technology the same year.
+He graduated from its School of Civil Engineering (roads and hydraulic engineering) in April 1905.
+In August 1905, he completed his reserve officer examination and was commissioned as a underlöjtnant in the reserve of the Swedish Fortification Corps on 15 December 1905.